PhD in Comparative Literature

 - A student must have passed the Comprehensive exams by October 15 of their G4 year, unless the GPD has granted an extension.
 A student who entered the program with a related M.A. degree must have passed the Comprehensive exams by June 15 of their G3 year.

-- By April 15 of the G4 year a student must have defended and filed the Dissertation Prospectus.
+- By April 15 of the G4 year a student must have defended and filed the Dissertation Prospectus unless the student has been granted an extension by the GPD.

-- A student who has not completed the dissertation by the end of the tenth year will be asked to withdraw; however, the student has the option of applying for readmission at a later date.
+- A student who has not completed the dissertation by the end of the tenth year will be asked to withdraw with the option of applying for readmission at a later date.

 - International students should bear these deadlines in mind and plan accordingly, as exceptions cannot be made on the grounds of a student’s visa and immigration status.